Cuba, gripped by unrest, battles highest COVID caseload in the Americas

 Some critics complained that the authorities appeared to have ample transport to deploy security forces to quell protests and bus state workers to rallies, while lacking ambulances.

-To be sure, Cuba has had some pandemic successes, notably the development of five vaccine candidates, two of which have proven to have efficacy of more than 90%,according to preliminary Cuban data. read more
+To be sure, Cuba has had some pandemic successes, notably the development here of five vaccine candidates, two of which have proven to have efficacy of more than 90%, here to preliminary Cuban data.

 Moreover cumulative cases per capita are still below the global average, while deaths per capita, though rising, are still just a third of the global average, a fact Cuba credits to its experimental treatments and its free, universal healthcare.